JeffHing/angular-cabinet/README.md

     </dd>
 </dl>

-### drawerTrigger Directive
+### DrawerTrigger Directive

 The drawerTrigger directive toggles the opening and closing of the drawer.
+It adds mouse and focus event handlers to the element to know when the directive has been triggered.
+For applying CSS rules, it adds a 'drawer-trigger' class to the element, and a 'drawer-trigger-open' class to the element when the drawer is opened.

-It is usually applied to an anchor or button element to ensure that keyboard navigation works properly, but it can be applied to any element.
+The drawerTrigger directive is usually applied to an anchor or button element to ensure that keyboard navigation works properly, but it can be applied to any element.